Mo3een21/Polynomial-Calc-Using-Shared-Memory/README.md

 Authored by Abu Katish Moeen

 ==Description==
-This homework has 3 question, in which I only chose to do the first 2.The first question is to do a polynomial calculator by any means necessary.
+This project has 2 tasks.The first task is to do a polynomial calculator by any means necessary.
 It included 3 operations: multiplication, subtraction and addition.
-The second question is to do the polynomial calculator but by using the shared memory and semaphores.
+The second task is to do the polynomial calculator but by using the shared memory and semaphores.
-The first project contained the creation of the shared memory and getting the input from the user.
-The second project is getting the input from the shared memory and perfroming the operationss there.
+The first part contained the creation of the shared memory and getting the input from the user.
+The second part is getting the input from the shared memory and perfroming the operationss there.

 Functions:
-The extra functions for question 1 and 2 are the same, which are:
+The extra functions for tasks 1 and 2 are the same, which are:

 --check operation: a function that takes in a string as a parameter and check what is the operation that should be done by returning an enum.